crates.io repository

 Others

-In addition, you can use felix more conveniently by installing the following two apps:
+In addition, you can use felix more conveniently by installing the following apps:

 These apps do not need any configuration to use with felix!